 I was on Facebook this morning and was reading the plight of a teacher who had a total administrative, unannounced observation the morning after returning from winter break.
-This is the stuff of nightmares.
+This is the stuff of school culture nightmares.

 That first day back from any break (let alone the morning) is all about recreating a routine, no matter the grade level.
 What were these administrators thinking?